ReviewScore: Misinformed Peer Review Detection with Large Language Models: Abstract

 \section{Abstract}

 Peer review serves as a backbone of academic research, but in most AI conferences, the review quality is degrading as the number of submissions explodes.
 To reliably detect low-quality reviews, we define \textit{misinformed} review points as either ``weaknesses'' in a review that contain incorrect premises, or ``questions'' in a review that can be already answered by the paper.
 We verify that 15.2\% of weaknesses and 26.4\% of questions are \textit{misinformed} and introduce \textsc{ReviewScore} indicating if a review point is \textit{misinformed}.
 To evaluate the factuality of each premise of weaknesses, we propose an automated engine that reconstructs every \textit{explicit} and \textit{implicit premise} from a weakness.
 We build a human expert-annotated \textsc{ReviewScore} dataset to check the ability of LLMs to automate \textsc{ReviewScore} evaluation.
-Then, we measure human-model agreements on \textsc{ReviewScore} using eight current state-of-the-art LLMs and verify moderate agreements.
-We also prove that evaluating premise-level factuality shows significantly higher agreements than evaluating weakness-level factuality.
-A thorough disagreement analysis further supports a potential of fully automated \textsc{ReviewScore} evaluation. \footnote{We will make the source code and dataset publicly available.}
+Then, we measure human-model agreements on \textsc{ReviewScore} using eight current state-of-the-art LLMs.
+The models show F1 scores of 0.4--0.5 and kappa scores of 0.3--0.4, indicating moderate agreement but also suggesting that fully automating the evaluation remains challenging.
+A thorough disagreement analysis reveals that most errors are due to models' incorrect reasoning.
+We also prove that evaluating premise-level factuality shows significantly higher agreements than evaluating weakness-level factuality.\footnote{We will make the source code and dataset publicly available.}